Lawrence Bush: Jewish Currents

 He is also the editor of the daily blog JEWDAYO, discussing events from Jewish life and history on the anniversary of their occurrence.
 In 2011, the entries from the first year of the blog, 2010, were collected into a printed daybook Jewdayo.

 Other writings

 Bush is the former editor of Reconstructionism Today, the quarterly magazine of the Jewish Reconstructionist movement.
-He was co-editor of Jews., an arts magazine and mail-art experience publIshed from 1999-2004.
+He was co-editor of Jews., an arts magazine and mail-art experience publIshed from 1999–2004.
 His writings have appeared in the New York Times, Tikkun, Moment, Reform Judaism and Mad magazine, among others.
 He provided updating and commentary for the millennial edition of Leo Rosten's classic, The Joys of Yiddish.

 Bush served for more than a decade as speechwriter for Rabbi Alexander Schindler, the late leader of Reform Judaism in America.
-Bush has described himself as "an atheist who has nevertheless worked intimately in Jewish religious institutions as a writer and editor for much of my adult life.
+Bush has described himself as "an atheist who has nevertheless worked intimately in Jewish religious institutions as a writer and editor for much of my adult life."

-“There is a progressive pulse at the core of Jewish thought,” Bush has written.
-“It is this pulse — humanistic, engaged with the world, responsive to cultural evolution, dissatisfied with the status quo — that most keeps me engaged with Jewish identity and committed to its nurture.
-Notwithstanding contrary interpretations or even widespread indifference to the philosophical riches of Judaism, I’m drawn to the view of I.L.
-Peretz, who wrote that Jews who ‘wish to be true to ourselves’ should be asking ‘vital questions’ about ‘conscience, freedom, culture, ethics.’